 Having difficult conversations with legislators and public agency administrators about your actual costs and urging them to advocate for real change.

 Making sure you have soft money from individual donors, members, and special events that you can use to fill in the gaps (particularly for public contracts).

 Talking with your community foundation, county government, and others about establishing zero interest bridge-loan funds to bridge signed contracts (which will ease your cashflow).

 There’s no silver bullet to getting to fair compensation for nonprofit workers.
 If you can’t make these changes all at once, provide your staff with a reasonable implementation timeline.

 Just like all the work we do, you have to commit to making it happen.

 Pat Libby is a nonprofit consultant that helps charities with organizational strategy, board restructuring, and executive searches.
-Pat has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+Pat has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.

 Get in touch if you have any questions!